etheleon/gojek_takehome/precompute/gojek/README.md

+> Utilities package for takehome test

+## Introduction

+The package is used for computing input data for the geo API

-Before running the module please remember to set the settings.py file
+Before running the module please remember to set the ENV variable `SETTINGS_FILE_FOR_DYNACONF` to point to `settings.py`

+## Getting started

+### Installing dependencies

 `
 ```
-SETTINGS_FILE_FOR_DYNACONF
+pip install -r requirements.txt
+python setup.py install
 ```

+### Installing the module